AndreyVLD/text-recognition-test-task/README.md

 your tesseract binary path.

 ## 3. Download the chinese language data
+For the chinese language data to work, you will need to move the chi_sim.traineddata file to the tessdata folder in your Tesseract-OCR directory.
+Chi_sim.traineddata is located in ```data/datatrain/chi_sim.traineddata``` in this project.

-For the Simplified Chinese language data, download the train data from https://github.com/tesseract-ocr/tessdata/blob/main/chi_sim.traineddata and place this file in the tessdata folder in your Tesseract-OCR directory.
+Or alternatively, download the train data from https://github.com/tesseract-ocr/tessdata/blob/main/chi_sim.traineddata and place this file in the tessdata folder in your Tesseract-OCR directory.